EBRG Governance

 • Mentoring day for high school students – ERG participates in company-wide mentoring

-• Annual accessibility summit put on by accessibility committee (digital accessibility, real estate, customer facing) come together to accessibility needs and progress; ERG participates in discussions; members serve as panelists/speakers and provide input into summit content (i.e., developed accessibility catalogue)
+• Annual accessibility summit put on by accessibility committee (digital accessibility, real estate, customer facing) come together to discuss accessibility needs and progress; ERG participates in discussions; members serve as panelists/speakers and provide input into summit content (i.e., developed accessibility catalogue)

-• Accessibility Operating committee is a steering committee spearheaded by accessibility office and it a way to stay connected to accessibility effort and provide input (i.e., training for non-apparent disability training and an ERG leader provided input for training)
+• Accessibility Operating committee is a steering committee spearheaded by accessibility office and is a way to stay connected to accessibility effort and provide input (i.e., training for non-apparent disability training and an ERG leader provided input for training)

 • Has a list of member volunteers that serve as a focus group for the rest of the organization when they have a need for input from ERG